Global coverage

 5. The role of HR in leading change

-In times of constant change, HR plays a crucial role in shaping an organisation’s resilience.
+In times of constant change, HR plays a crucial role in shaping an organization's resilience.
 Far from being just process facilitators, HR teams are strategic partners in driving and sustaining change.
 According to CEB research, 75% of employees see HR as central to successful change implementation.
 This is because HR leaders are uniquely positioned to ensure that the workforce is prepared, supported, and empowered throughout transitions.

-To lead change effectively, HR must align its policies and initiatives with the organisation’s broader goals.
+To lead change effectively, HR must align its policies and initiatives with the organization's broader goals.
 This includes updating policies, providing necessary resources, and maintaining an agile, future-focused workforce.
 When HR initiatives are in sync with company objectives, change outcomes are significantly improved.

 Beyond policy alignment, HR fosters a culture that supports mental well-being and career development.
 By offering resources such as mental health support and professional development opportunities, HR helps keep employees engaged and motivated, even in uncertain times.